An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Comparative performance

-Figure~\ref{fig-data69-1} has plots illustrating why the PPtreeExt performs better on \texttt{data69-1}.
-From Figure~\ref{fig-performance} we see that all of the PPtree versions perform better than an rpart fit.
+From Figure~\ref{fig-performance} we see that all of the PPtree versions perform better than an \texttt{rpart} fit on \texttt{data69-1}.
 This data has 21 predictors and 3 classes (Table~\ref{tbl-datatbl}).
-This is sufficiently small to examine using a tour, and we initially use a guided tour with the LDA index.
-This produced the projection shown in plot (a) where we see the primary difference between the three classes.
-These are each similar size, but oriented in such a way that in a 2D projection they form a triangle.
-Plots (b) and (c) show the boundaries using a slice tour with the same projection as used in (a) for PPtreeExt and rpart, respectively.
-The boundary points are generated by simulating a random sample of observations between (-3, 3) in each dimension.
-The slice cuts through to centre of the box.
-We can see that PPtreeExt essentially fits the data shape neatly but the rpart boundary is very messy.
-This data needs oblique cuts, which PPtreeExt provides, and the modified algorithm handles the variance differences better than the original.
+This is a sufficiently small-scale problem to examine using a tour, and we initially use a guided tour with the LDA index.
+This produced the projection shown in plot (a), where we see the primary difference between the three classes.
+These are each similar size, but oriented in such a way that in this 2-D projection, they form a triangle.
+Plots (b) and (c) show the boundaries using a slice tour with the same projection as used in (a) for \texttt{PPtreeExt} and \texttt{rpart}, respectively.
+This uses approach 2 above: created by predicting the class of points randomly generated from a uniform distribution in a 21-D cube of the same range as the data.
+The slice cuts through to the center of the box.
+We can see that \texttt{PPtreeExt} essentially fits the data shape neatly, but the \texttt{rpart} boundary is very messy.
+This data needs oblique cuts, which \texttt{PPtreeExt} provides but \texttt{rpart} does now.
+The modified algorithm handles the variance differences better than the original PPtree.